mike-tuxedo/vanilla-webapp/README.md

 ## Features you definitly want to implement yourself
 - A caching and install strategy for the service worker
-- Custom appicon set
+- Custom app icon set
-- Offcourse your app logic
+- Of course your app logic

 ## 🛠️ Libraries used:
 - Pico CSS (<a href="https://picocss.com/">picocss.com</a>)